-Option 2 - Increase Food Act fees as proposed in Attachment 1 and outlined in section 2 above.
+Option 2 - Increase Food Act fees by CPI and identified in section 2 above.

 Reasons

 The proposed amendments better cover the actual costs for the service and are a reasonable increase compared to existing charges.
 Higher increases could be justified (particularly for National Programme registrations), but on balance it was not considered fair or reasonable to propose this.